z4kn4fein/trybot/README.md

 - Only for policies **with** a return value
     - `.BrakeWhenResultIs(Func<TResult, bool>)` - Sets the delegate which will be used to determine whether the given operation should be marked as failed by the `CircuitBreakerStrategy` or not based on its return value.

+> When an operation execution attempt is made when the Circuit Breaker is in Open state, it throws a `CircuitOpenException` exception.

+> When there is more than one operation executing during the HalfOpen state, the second operation would be interrupted with a `HalfOpenExecutionLimitExceededException` exception.

 ### Circuit state handler